antazo/ai-python/README.md

 * AZURE_CLIENT_ID: The client ID of your Azure service principal.
 * AZURE_CLIENT_SECRET: The client secret of your Azure service principal.
+* AZURE_SUBSCRIPTION_ID: The subscription ID of your Azure service.
 * AZURE_TENANT_ID: The tenant ID of your Azure subscription.
 * AZURE_CREDENTIALS: Azure service principal credentials in JSON format.
 * AZURE_RESOURCE_GROUP: Name of your Azure resource group.